Can you think of a pop song that has got an official music video from its record company 35 years after its release?

 Stay With Me

-I guess it is safe to say that if it was not for the popularity of music streaming services, City Pop would never have come that far with its comeback.
+City Pop would have never come that far with its comeback if it was not for the popularity of music streaming services.
 Platforms such as SoundCloud, Spotify, or YouTube revolutionized the way how people interact on music.
 They paved the way for niche genres to find new audiences.

 Attracting Western Audiences

-The biggest surprise about City Pop is probably that its comeback was not limited to East Asia alone.
-It reached Western audiences as well.
+When City Pop appeared on streaming services, it did not made this comeback with Asian audiences alone.
+This time, it gained a sort of cult following particularly in the West.
 Andy Cabic of the American folk band Vetiver attributes this success to the music’s similarities with US West Coast pop.
 Looking at City Pop from this angle, Cabic reasons it would be like “a fresh listen to the stuff you may have already heard and thought you knew.”